AntoOnline/backup-mysql-dbs-and-files-to-aws-s3-via-bash/README.md

 This following file structure is used:
 - /backup.sh - The main script doing all the magic!
-- /settings.conf - The configuration that is specific to you.
+- /example.settings.conf - An example configuration file.
 This file is required.
+- /.settings.conf - Create manually or on first run.
+Change this file as is required.
 - /actions/mysql/* - The custom before and after scripts for each database.
 This folder is optional and is manually created.
 - /actions/folders/* - The custom before and after scripts for each folder archive.
 This folder is optional and is manually created.
 - /backups/* - This is where all backups are stored, until cleanup.
 This folder is auto-created when the script runs.